 Universal Florida® Resort: The movie-themed attractions range from the “Jurassic Park River Adventure” to the new “Skull Island: Reign of Kong” 3D ride.
 But it's the “Wizarding World of Harry Potter” that shatters attendance records.

 Legoland® Florida Resort: This theme-park homage to the popular kids’ toys features what it calls “pink-knuckle” (gentler) thrill rides and attractions.

 SeaWorld® Orlando and Gatorland: SeaWorld® built its fame on training orcas, but these days the big draws are interactive dolphin pools, penguins and thrill-a-minute rides.
 Open since 1949, the 110-acre Gatorland offers up entertainment with a dollop of danger.
 Exhibit A: the Screamin' Gator Zipline, where you zoom over the breeding marsh while some 130 alligators watch from below.

-OFF THE BEATEN PATH: Experience Old Florida with a tour of the city’s historic 19th- and 20th-century landmarks, including the Jack Kerouac House, a simple shack where the writer retreated after writing On the Road.
+Experience Old Florida with a tour of the city’s historic 19th- and 20th-century landmarks, including the Jack Kerouac House, a simple shack where the writer retreated after writing On the Road.
 Swan around beneath the moss-draped oaks in Leu Gardens, or take a Huck Finn–style leap into the fresh springs at De Leon Springs State Park.

-TRAVEL TIP: About an hour's drive east of Orlando, the Kennedy Space Center is well worth the trip.
+About an hour's drive east of Orlando, the Kennedy Space Center is well worth the trip.
 You can climb inside a Gemini space capsule, stroll a garden of rockets—maybe even meet an astronaut.
 A number of tour companies offer KSC tours with roundtrip transportation from Orlando.